paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 You may also wish to look into utilities that allow you to control the speed of your CPU and GPU fans manually.

-#### My PC reboots while playing osu!
+### My PC reboots while playing osu!

-**Most of the time, this is due to overheating of one or more of your computer's components, usually your graphics card or CPU.**
+**Most of the time, this is due to the overheating of one or more of your computer's components, usually your graphics card or CPU.**

-To figure out what is causing this, we recommend you use a GPU/CPU temperature monitor and keep an eye on it as you play osu! in the background.
-A good choice of program to use for this would be [Piriform Speccy](https://www.piriform.com/speccy).
+To figure out what's causing this, we recommend you use a GPU/CPU temperature monitor and keep an eye on it as you play osu! in the background.
+We reccomend using [Piriform Speccy](https://www.piriform.com/speccy).

 If you notice either your GPU or CPU temperature exceeding values of 90°C (194°F), your computer is running very hot and dangerously close to most automatic shutdown thresholds.

-##### My computer isn't overheating, but the game still causes my computer to reboot!
+#### My computer isn't overheating, but the game still causes my computer to reboot!

-**The most common cause of forced restarts after overheating issues is sound card problems, followed by malfunctioning peripherals attached to your computer.**
+**The most common cause of forced restarts—aside from overheating issues—is sound card problems, followed by malfunctioning peripherals attached to your computer.**

 Old sound card drivers or software can cause problems with osu!, but this is not an issue for most people.
-Try updating your sound card or motherboard drivers.
+Try updating your sound card or motherboard drivers if you think this may be the issue.

 You may also wish to try removing some of the peripherals attached via USB to your computer, especially if they interact with sound in any way.
-Headphones or USB sound cards can sometimes cause problems if they or the port they are in begins malfunctioning.
+Headphones or USB sound cards can sometimes cause problems if they, or the port they are in, begins malfunctioning.

-##### It's still happening!
+#### It's still happening!

 If none of this helps, please send in a support ticket to [accounts@ppy.sh](mailto:accounts@ppy.sh) with more information on the issue.
-Please remember to includ your computer's technical specifications, model (where appropriate) and any other information you think may help us discern the cause of your problem.
+We ask that you please remember to include your computer's technical specifications, model (where appropriate), and any other information you think may help us discern the cause of your problem.

 #### I can't hold more than a few keys at once while playing osu!mania

-**This is due to a hardware issue common to most keyboards called *ghosting*.**
+**This issue may be due to a hardware issue common to most keyboards called "ghosting".**

 Ghosting is a somewhat complex topic, but essentially boils down to issues with the way your keyboard is made that prevents it from sending more than a few keys down at once from certain places on the board.

-Most newer keyboards will allow up to **six** keys to be held down at once, albeit in random combinations.
+Most newer keyboards will allow up to 6 keys to be held down at once, albeit in random combinations.

 You can test your keyboard's ghosting limits by using [drakeirving's Anti-Ghosting utility](https://drakeirving.github.io/MultiKeyDisplay).